mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/how-to-tasks/upgrading/index.md

 For information about what's new or fixed in any release, see the Edge-LB [release notes](/services/edge-lb/related-documentation/release-notes/) and [related documentation](/services/edge-lb/related-documentation/).

 # Before you begin
+You must have:
-* You must have Edge-LB installed as described in the Edge-LB [installation instructions](/services/edge-lb/getting-started/installing).
+* Edge-LB installed as described in the Edge-LB [installation instructions](/services/edge-lb/getting-started/installing).
-* You must have the core DC/OS command-line interface (CLI) installed and configured to communicate with the DC/OS cluster.
+* The core DC/OS command-line interface (CLI) installed and configured to communicate with the DC/OS cluster.
-* You must have the `edgelb` command-line interface (CLI) installed.
+* The `edgelb` command-line interface (CLI) installed.
-* You must have an active and properly-configured DC/OS Enterprise cluster.
+* An active and properly-configured DC/OS Enterprise cluster.

 # To upgrade Edge-LB packages